Nilpotent Symmetries of a Model of 2D Diffeomorphism Invariant Theory: BRST Approach: BRST and Anti-BRST Symmetries: Key Features

 It turns out that the above conditions (11) have to be imposed to obtain the absolute anticommutativity (i.e. $\{s_B, \bar s_B\} = 0$) property when {\it all} the relevant fields of the whole theory are taken into account.
 For instance, it can be checked that the requirement of $\{s_B, \, \bar s_B\} \, E = 0$ {\it also} requires the validity of the CF-type restrictions (11).
 Furthermore, we obtain the following (anti-)BRST symmetry transformations on the Nakanishi-Lautrup auxiliary fields $B^a (\xi)$ and $\bar B^a (\xi)$ due to the requirement of the absolute anticommutativity property (e.g. $\{s_B, \, \bar s_B\} \, C^a = 0$ and $\{s_B, \, \bar s_B\} \, \bar C^a = 0$), namely;

 Interestingly, the above transformations {\it also} satisfy the off-shell nilpotency property (i.e. $s^2_B = 0, \, \bar s^2_B = 0$) which is one of the key requirements of a proper set of (anti-)BRST symmetry transformations.
-Thus, we note that the (anti-)BRST symmetry transformations (12), (10), (9), (6) and (5) satisfy the off-shell nilpotency and absolute anticommutativity on a constrained hypersurface in the 2D space where the CF-restrictions (11) are satisfied.
+Thus, we note that the (anti-)BRST symmetry transformations (12), (10), (9), (6) and (5) satisfy the off-shell nilpotency ($s_B^2 = \bar s_B^2 = 0$) and absolute anticommutativity ($\{ s_B, \bar s_B \} = 0 $) on a submanifold in the 2D Hilbert space of quantum fields where the CF-restrictions (11) are satisfied.

 We would enumerate here some of the subtle features associated with the CF-type restrictions (11) which are at the heart of the absolute anticommutativity property of our BRST and anti-BRST symmetry transformations.
-First, we note that this restriction is (anti-)BRST invariant quantity, namely;
+We note that these 2D restrictions on the auxiliary and (anti-)ghost fields are (anti-)BRST invariant quantity, namely;

-This demonstrates that the CF-type restrictions of our present theory are {\it physical} (in some sense) and the hypersurface defined by it is physically relevant.
-This demonstrates that our (anti-)BRST invariant theory is {\it consistently} defined on a hypersurface where the CF-type restrictions (11) are always valid.
-In fact, on this hypersurface {\it alone}, the BRST and anti-BRST symmetry transformations have their own identities as they are linearly independent of each-other (due to their absolute anticommutativity).
-In the proof of (13), it is obvious that we have taken into account the (anti-)BRST transformations (12), (9) and (6).
+This demonstrates that the CF-type restrictions of our present theory are {\it physical} (in some sense) and the {\it submanifold} of the quantum fields in the Hilbert space defined by {\it it} is physically relevant.
+This demonstrates that our (anti-)BRST invariant theory is {\it consistently} defined on the submanifold where the CF-type restrictions (11) are always valid.
+In fact, on {\it this} submanifold {\it alone}, the BRST and anti-BRST symmetry transformations have their own identities as they are linearly independent of each-other (due to their absolute anticommutativity).
+In the proof of (13), it is obvious that we have taken into account the (anti-)BRST transformations (12), (9) and (6) as well as the above {\it specific} submanifold.